Connecting Keycloak

 12. Switch to the Credentials tab.

-• Note the displayed client Client secret at any position.
+• Note the displayed client Client Secret at any position.
 It is later required for the configuration.

 Step 2: Configure Identity Service